Silicon Valley Orthopaedics

 Board Certified Orthopedic Surgeons located in Fremont, CA, Los Gatos, CA & Menlo Park, CA

 Dislocations, rotator cuff tears, and arthritis are just some of the many causes of shoulder pain.
-If you're struggling to use your arms because of a shoulder problem, Nic Gay, MD, Masi Reynolds, MD, George Thabit III, MD, and their team at Silicon Valley Orthopaedics in Fremont and Foster City, California, can help.
+If you're struggling to use your arms because of a shoulder problem, Nic Gay, MD, Masi Reynolds, MD, George Thabit III, MD, and their team at Silicon Valley Orthopaedics in Fremont, Los Gatos, Menlo Park, and Foster City, California, can help.
 They have extensive experience in diagnosing the causes of shoulder pain and using minimally invasive methods to resolve them.
 Find out why shoulder pain is affecting you by calling Silicon Valley Orthopaedics today or using the online booking form.

 Shoulder pain that occurs suddenly is probably due to an acute injury.
 You could damage the joint when playing sports, in an auto accident, or after a trip or fall.
 If your shoulder pain comes on slowly, you might have an overuse injury from repetitive movements of the arm or an age-related degenerative condition.

 Conditions causing shoulder pain that the Silicon Valley Orthopaedics team treats frequently include:

 - Little league shoulder

 Getting an accurate diagnosis of the cause of your shoulder pain enables you to receive the most effective treatment.

 Your provider at Silicon Valley Orthopaedics starts the diagnostic process by checking your medical and family history and your current health.
 They examine your shoulder thoroughly and ask you to tell them about your shoulder pain, what triggered it, and what movements are most and least painful.